Egypt press rejects Al-Jazeera verdict critics

 The Al-Tahrir daily links the sentence and US Secretary of State John Kerry's visit to the country one day before the ruling was issued.

-"The judiciary responds to international interference in Egypt; Kerry tried to interfere in the judiciary so the response came in the form of jailing defendants in 'the Marriot Cell'," the paper says on its front page.'No justice'
+"The judiciary responds to international interference in Egypt; Kerry tried to interfere in the judiciary so the response came in the form of jailing defendants in 'the Marriot Cell'," the paper says on its front page.

 In contrast to the official media's take, social media users have voiced their anger.